sagiw70/nextwork-devops-webapp/README.md

 # Hands-On AWS CI/CD Project

-I built this project to apply my AWS knowledge in a hands-on way after completing the AWS Solutions Architect Associate certification.
-It features a complete CI/CD pipeline from GitHub to a live EC2 instance, using services like CodePipeline, CodeBuild, CodeDeploy, and CodeArtifact - all deployed on AWS.

-The idea was inspired by the Nextwork 7-Day DevOps Challenge, which provided a solid starting point.
-I expanded on it to gain practical experience with real-world deployment issues and AWS service integrations.
+This project implements a complete CI/CD pipeline on AWS for deploying a Java web application to an EC2 instance running Tomcat.
+I built it to gain real-world experience integrating AWS developer tools, troubleshooting deployments, and understanding production-like cloud workflows.
 ---

 ## Objectives